AMartins87/genius-trivia-quiz/README.md

 ## **FEATURES**

-- ### **START GAME PAGE IMAGE**
+- ### **START QUIZ PAGE IMAGE**
-    - The main page has a box with rules of the game and a play button which will turn dark blue with text to bold white when you hover over it.
+    - The main page has a box with rules of the quiz and a play button which will turn dark blue with text to bold white when you hover over it.

 ![Home page image](assets/wireframes/wireframe_main_page.JPG)